SliferSkyd/airplane-shooting/README.md

 Double-click on the executable file to run.

-If you want to change anything in my code.
-Recompile the game by this command:
+If you want to change anything in my code, recompile by this command:

 ```
 mingw32-make